Nutmeg (Jaiphal) for Babies – Benefits and How to Use

 How to Select and Store Nutmeg for Baby Food

 Whenever something concerns your little baby, we know you will want nothing but the best for him.
 And when you plan to get nutmeg for your baby, you will definitely want to choose the best quality nutmeg.
-We recommend that you buy an organic variant in comparison to anything that is available in the market.
+This is why we recommend that you buy an organic variant in comparison to anything that is available in the market.
 Also, buy fresh nutmeg as far as possible because the flavour and aroma of this spice can easily wither away with time.
 Pay heed to the size of the spice too, the bigger the size, the better it is.

 For storing this aromatic spice, we recommend that you store it in an airtight jar, preferably a glass jar.
 As mentioned earlier this spice is used for its peculiar aroma and flavour, and when it comes in contact with air for longer periods, it tends to lose both these qualities.
 Keep checking your stored spice; if at any given point of time you feel the spice has lost its fresh fragrance and flavour, it’s time to replace it.